VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 🎯 Goals

-Conventional environmental simulation approaches in urban design are time-consuming and often incompatible with the fast-paced design processes.
-This project aims to revolutionize this outdated paradigm by developing surrogate models that accelerate simulations, thereby offering real-time feedback to urban decision-makers, such as architects, urban designers, and policymakers.
+Conventional environmental simulation approaches in urban design are time-consuming and often incompatible with the fast-paced decision-making processes.
+This project aims to revolutionize this outdated paradigm by developing surrogate models that accelerate simulations (typically via machine learning), thereby offering real-time feedback to urban decision-makers, such as architects, urban designers, and policymakers.
-Our goal is to seamlessly integrate sustainability considerations into every step of urban decision-making processes by integrating our models with industry-standard CAD tools such as Rhino and Revit.
+Our goal is to seamlessly integrate sustainability considerations into every step of urban decision-making processes by integrating our models with industry-standard CAD tools such as `Rhino` and `Revit` and others.

 ## 📌 Preferred Interests and Preparation

 We seek an interdisciplinary team of highly motivated students.
-Experience with Python/C#, machine learning and simulation modeling will be advantageous.
+Experience with `Python/C#`, `machine learning` and `simulation modeling` will be advantageous.
 We plan to form teams that consist of:

 - Computer Science / Engineering (Civil, Environmental, Electrical)
-- Applied Systems Engineering / ISyE
+- (Applied) Industrial and Systems Engineering
 - Architecture & Urban Design
+- Public Policy

 ## 📊 [Project Overview](https://vip-smur.github.io/wiki/projects/)